Nash Equilibria in Games with Playerwise Concave Coupling Constraints: Existence and Computation: Introduction

+We resolve this question for the class of games with playerwise concave constraints, a relaxation of joint concavity that allows constraints to depend on other players’ actions in a nonconcave manner.
+Playerwise concavity is a natural assumption: just as playerwise concavity of utilities suffices for equilibrium existence in unconstrained games, playerwise concavity of constraints ensures convexity of individual feasible sets without imposing restrictive joint structure.

+\paragraph{Computation} While existence results are fundamental for Nash equilibria to be plausible outcomes of multi-agent interactions, practical relevance also requires computational tractability.
+Without further assumptions on the game structure, computing Nash equilibria is intractable even in two-player games~\citep{daskalakis_complexity_2009,papadimitriou2023}.
+Consequently, positive algorithmic results exist for structured classes of games.
+In particular, in the absence of coupling constraints, the class of potential games~\citep{heliou2017learning,anagnostides_last-iterate_2022} and zero-sum games~\citep{mokhtari2020unified,mertikopoulosoptimistic} admit efficient algorithms and well-understood learning dynamics.

+By contrast, in the presence of coupling constraints, the computational landscape remains far less understood, even under favorable structural assumptions such as in zero-sum or potential games.

+It has been shown that convex-concave zero-sum two-player games with non-shared coupling constraints are computationally intractable~\citep{daskalakis2021complexity,bernasconi_role_2024}; a stark contrast to their unconstrained counterparts.
+Tractability can be recovered when constraints are shared and the feasible region is jointly convex, where the problem can be address through well-studied variational inequality framework~\citep{facchinei_finite-dimensional_2004}.

+Beyond joint convexity, however, little is known.
+In fact, even when constraints are shared and feasible sets are playerwise rather than jointly convex, finding a feasible strategy is NP-hard~\citep{witsenhausen_simple_1986}.
+This rules out algorithmic approaches that rely on first solving feasibility and motivates a different perspective: Starting from an initial feasible strategy, can players' learning dynamics converge to a constrained Nash equilibrium?

+We pursue this direction for potential games with playerwise concave utilities and shared playerwise concave coupling constraints.
+In the absence of coupling constraints, independent learning dynamics is known to converge to Nash equilibria in such games~\citep{anagnostides_last-iterate_2022}.
+We show that even in the presence of shared coupling constraints, there exists a playerwise decoupled learning algorithm that converges to an equilibrium.

+Summarizing the above, our contributions are as follows. \paragraph{Contributions} \begin{enumerate} \item For the class of games with playerwise convex feasible regions, we establish the existence of constrained Nash equilibria without requiring nonemptiness of feasible response sets~\citep{debreu_social_1952} or the joint convexity of the feasible region~\citep{rosen_existence_1965}.

-In the first part, we investigate the existence of constrained Nash equilibria.
-Our approach generalizes the result of \citet{rosen_existence_1965} by relaxing the assumption on the feasible region from joint convexity to playerwise convexity.
-We build on tools from topological fixed point theory, specifically the works of~\citet{eilenberg_fixed_1946} and~\citet{begle_fixed_1950}, which extend fixed point results from convex to more general, contractible domains.
-Analyzing the topological structure of the feasible region for the considered game class is a key technical contribution of our work.
+A key technical contribution of our work is a novel proof technique for analysing the topological structure of the feasible region.
+This allows us to build on tools from topological fixed point theory, specifically the works of~\citet{eilenberg_fixed_1946}, and~\citet{begle_fixed_1950}, which extend fixed point results from convex to more general, contractible domains.